When medicine and engineering are merged in pursuit of innovation, our ability to diagnose and treat patients is transformed.

 How Do Surgery and Intervention Engineers Fit Into the Broader Field of Engineering?

 Engineers in surgery and intervention are trained to be skilled experts in solving complex medical problems by converting laboratory research into real-life solutions.
-This highly sought-after and in-demand specialty opens a variety of career opportunities.
+This highly sought-after and in-demand specialty opens several types of career opportunities.

 Below are a few positions an engineer in surgery and intervention may hold: